lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

     * The default setting is located in the model’s IR which is set either by:

-        * The Model Optimizer command line option when creating the IR
+        * The Model Optimizer command line option when creating the IR files

         * Or from the original source (e.g. Caffe) in which can be read using the Inference Engine API

     * May be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)

     * Note: Depending upon the model and device used, which method can be used to set batch size may vary.
-For example, some models (e.g. the vehicle detection model used in this tutorial) running on GPU will only use the setting form the IR model and cannot have batch size set dynamically using setBatchSize().
+For example, at the time of writing this tutorial, some models (e.g. the vehicle detection model used in this tutorial) running on GPU will only use the setting form the IR model and cannot have batch size set dynamically using setBatchSize().

 * Batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
 Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.